akalinux/react-chtr-form/README.md

 |    name | default "form", used for internal key geneation ( recommended this be set to something unique ) |
 |    label | default "", header text of the form |
 |    errorText | default "Some fields are not filled out properly" |

+# Getting Data out

+`ChtrFrom` provides a collection of callback handlers that return a semi deep copy of the the internal data.

 * **Event Handlers**